iptizer/k8s-workshop/docs/explore/cert-manager.md

 Certificates are crucial for deploying home or remote servers.
 With a certificate users can savely browse your website + you can be sure that your server is your server and not some malicious attacker in between.
 In ancient times this was either a very expensive or very complicatd procedure.
 Maybe even both.

 Due to maturing of the Kubernetes eco system, there is now software available that makes generating certificates easy and comfortable.
 Together with [Let's Encrypt](https://letsencrypt.org/about/) the tool [cert-manager](https://cert-manager.io/docs/) can be used.
 Cert-manager is a generic certificate handling software for Kubernetes.
-One of its key feartures is generating [Let's Encrypt](https://letsencrypt.org/about/) certificates for your domains.
+One of its key features is generating [Let's Encrypt](https://letsencrypt.org/about/) certificates for your domains.

 !!!Note "Development environment with self signed certificates."
     The procedure to get a certificate with Let's Encrypt does not work on our local system.
 But it is still possible to work with self-signed certificcates which works the same way as for "official certificates".
 This tutorial will explain and provide all information to actually deploy on a remote server.